thenecroscope/VirtualRadarTracker/README.md

 # VirtualRadarTracker
-This a Powershell script to send notification to either Slack or Twitter, depending on which parameters are supplied.
+This a Powershell script to send notification to either Slack or Twitter, depending on which parameters within the configuration file.
 The script works with Powershell 6.1 on both Windows and Ubuntu/Pi

 ## Revisions

-* Changed the ignore files to ignore both a Type of aircraft and also now a specific ICAO value
-* Created un/install script for Pi
-* Bug fixes for not reading external file correctly
-* Added a method to update the ignored plane list from a URL.
-The URL is then read in occasionally to update the local ignore list.
-This allows updating the ignore list from my phone when I'm not near a PC.
-* Updated README to include 1st draft script to install as a service on Linux
-* Corrected minor bug where first loop would not pick up any values.
-Made some changes to enable working on Ubuntu (tested on 18.04/Powershell Core)
-* Bug fixes and updating documentation
-* Initial Commit of PS Flight Tracker
+v2 - Refactored, removed hardcoded values and all configuration is now managed by a single file v1 - First attempt at using PS and ADSBExchange, with hardcoded values

 ## User Guide